HITECHCRIME/HC_OVERVIEW/README.md

 - app would have goodies
 - app would have subscription for premium content?
 - app would have live show tickets included in the subscription? or separate purchase via website (Apple doesn't allow buying from within apps)
+- app would be basically a mobile version of the hitechcri.me website (website would be the go to for all main content)

 Hitech Crime Universe.
 Depends on the timeline: dystopia, cyberpunk, near future, alternative real world timelines.